henrikstengaard/betterwb-package/README.md

 ## Requirements

-BetterWB package can be installed on any Amiga with Workbench 3.1 and about 10MB free space on a harddrive for installation.
+BetterWB package can be installed on any Amiga with Amiga OS 3.2, 3.1.4 or 3.1 and about 10MB free space on a harddrive for installation.

 ## Installation